VarunTejaMaguluri0090/Organic-Chemistry-Flashcards/README.md

 #Running on browser

-PS : For a better experience, run our application in Google Chrome browser.
+PS : For a better experience, run our application on Google Chrome browser.

 The application is presently hosted on Render at https://organic-chemistry-flashcards.onrender.com/welcome